 A variety of towers and sections of the curtain wall are riddled with stairwells and hidden tunnels that demand to be explored.
 Meanwhile, at a more leisurely pace, adults can learn the fascinating history of Warkworth from an audio device supplied at the entrance.

-The keep is one of the best preserved of any English castle, and contains a maze-like system of stairs, passages and cellars linking the Great Hall with a chapel, kitchens, store rooms and bed chambers.
+The keep (the central tower and main living quarters) at Warkworth Castle is one of the best preserved of any English castle, and contains a maze-like system of stairs, passages and cellars linking the Great Hall with a chapel, kitchens, store rooms and bed chambers.
 On the top floor are the Duke’s Rooms, which contain items of carved oak furniture.
 From its many windows, you can look out over the town and surrounding countryside as far as the coast.

 If you explore the castle on Sunday or Monday, follow this with a half-mile stroll upstream.
-Cross the river by boat to reach The Hermitage, a riverside crag hollowed out like a cave into an ornately designed, and still consecrated, chapel and inner chamber.
+Cross the River Coquet by boat to reach The Hermitage, a riverside crag carved directly out of the cliff rock and hollowed out like a cave into an ornately designed, and still consecrated, chapel and inner chamber.
 Constructed around 1400AD, its origins are now lost to legend.

 A shorter walk around the river loop to the north brings you to the 12th-century St Lawrence’s Church, which retains its Norman pillars and windows and medieval oak roof beams.